 For more information, make sure to read this!

-A board is where your groups of items are held.
-It's a virtual whiteboard where projects are stored as a way to keep track of everything from everyday tasks to month/year-long projects.
+A board is where you can manage any of your workflows.
+You can think of it as a structured, virtual whiteboard where projects are stored as a way to keep track of everything from everyday tasks to month/year-long projects.
 Let's understand the different types of boards:

 - Main Board - visible to anyone who is a team member within your account